 This Chocolate coconut slices recipe is for all you chocolate addicts ( including me) out there.
 It is a thick layer of chocolate biscuit, topped with a spreadable like chocolate cocoa icing.
-How divinely delicious does that sound ?
 If you love chocolate as much as I do, then this recipe is a real keeper.

 It is soft and airy on the inside with a delicious thin crust on the outside.
 After it has baked and cooled, it is iced with a delicious thick chocolate icing.
 The icing is not runny, but rather a bit more matt and thicker than regular buttercream.
 It spreads smoothly with a palette knife.

-Start by brushing a baking pan with melted butter or margarine – I use a 35 x 22 cm tin which is 4 cm deep.
+Start by brushing a baking pan with melted butter or margarine – I use a 13×9 inch (35 x 22 cm) pan which is 1.5 inches (4 cm) deep.
 You can use any tin you have available or prefer.
 After brushing the pan, line it with baking paper.
 Let the paper extend over the two sides.
 This makes it easier for you to lift it out after it has been baked.

-To make the chocolate coconut slices, start by sifting 2 cups of cake flour , 2 teaspoons of baking powder, 4 Tablespoons of cocoa powder.
+To make the chocolate coconut slices, start by sifting 2 cups of cake flour, 2 teaspoons of baking powder, 4 Tablespoons of cocoa powder.
 Stir in 1 cup of white sugar and 1 cup of desiccated coconut into a medium bowl.
-Make a well in the center and add 250 grams / 1 cup of cooled melted butter, 5 ml vanilla essence and 125 ml / ½ cup buttermilk or plain yoghurt. ( to make your own buttermilk subsitute, add 1 teaspoon of lemon juice or vinegar to 125ml / ½ cup milk .
+Make a well in the centre and add 250 grams / 1 cup of cooled melted butter, 5 ml vanilla essence and 125 ml / ½ cup buttermilk or plain yoghurt. ( to make your own buttermilk substitute, add 1 teaspoon of lemon juice or vinegar to 125ml / ½ cup milk.
 Allow it to curdle for 5 minutes before using)

 Making the icing / frosting